moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 Additional Reading
 ---------------------

-The SRDF

-* See the `SRDF <http://picknik.io/moveit_wiki/index.php?title=SRDF>`_ page for more details on the components of the SRDF mentioned in this tutorial.
+* See the `URDF and SRDF <../urdf_srdf_tutorial.html>`_ page for more details on the components of the URDF and SRDF mentioned in this tutorial.

-URDF

-* The URDF is the native robot description format in ROS and allows you to describe the kinematics, inertial, visual and sensing properties of your robot.
-Read through the `URDF specific documentation <http://picknik.io/moveit_wiki/index.php?title=URDF>`_ to see how the URDF is used with MoveIt!